The Ohio State University Center for Clinical and Translational Science: Then and Now

 In 2013, the NIH renewed the CTSA grant to The Ohio State University for a second five-year funding cycle with Nationwide Children’s Hospital continuing as the pediatric institutional partner.
 CTSA funding via a U54 specialized center, TL1 trainee program and KL2 scholar program is combined with significant local resources to provide core resources, essential mentoring and training and opportunities to develop innovative approaches and technologies designed to re-engineer existing capabilities.
 Program support also fosters collaborations to improve the quality, safety, efficiency and speed of clinical and translational research.

 In 2018, the NIH awarded $25M to the CCTS to continue its work for an additional five years in clinical and translational science.
-This current grant supports team science initiatives, workforce development and partnerships with private and public organizations.
-The CCTS will also continue to partner with local communities to improve health outcomes in areas such as mental health, substance abuse, infant mortality and obesity.
+This UL1 grant supported team science initiatives, workforce development and partnerships with private and public organizations.
+The CCTS also continues to partner with local communities to improve health outcomes in areas such as mental health, substance abuse, infant mortality and obesity.

-In 2022, the NIH awarded a seven-year $37.9 million Clinical and Translation Science Award to continue to fund the center’s work.
+In 2022, the NIH awarded a new, seven-year $37.9 million UM1 award to continue to fund the center’s work.
 With a health equity lens, this new grant will focus on the development of innovative methods and approaches to address roadblocks in clinical and translational research, support workforce development, increase collaboration across academic and scientific disciplines and expand access to research technologies.
-The grant supports collaborative research by Ohio State, Ohio State Wexner Medical Center and Nationwide Children's Hospital.
+The grant supports collaborative research across The Ohio State University, Ohio State Wexner Medical Center, Nationwide Children's Hospital and other community partners across the state of Ohio.

 Vision, Mission and Strategic Goals